Use to summarize this article

 Both outcomes are avoidable.
 This is the framework we use at Flowtrix to figure out which camp a company is actually in, before a single dollar of design budget gets committed.

 Here is the part nobody likes to hear: your buyers are forming an opinion of you on the website long before they talk to anyone on your team.
-Gartner's recent buyer research puts 61% of B2B buyers as preferring a rep-free buying experience, and on average a buyer is more than halfway through the decision before they ever speak to sales.
-Which means the site is doing the selling whether you redesigned it or not.
+The site is doing the selling whether you redesigned it or not.
 So the question is never "do we look good."
 It is "is what we look like helping us close the deals we actually want."
 Keep that as the only scoreboard and most of these decisions get a lot simpler.

 The post-funding rebrand is almost a rite of passage.
 You raise the round, you hire a head of marketing, and within a quarter someone is presenting brand concepts at the all-hands.
 It feels productive.
 It is visible.
 It is also, most of the time, the wrong first move.